tarsisexistence/routeshub/README.md

 ## Navigation
-Also, **Routeshub** provides directives and function to make your experience with navigation better
+**Routeshub** provides directives and functions to make your experience with navigation better.

-Before you start, don't forget to import **NavigationModule**
+Before you start, don't forget to import **NavigationModule**:
 ```typescript
 import { NavigationModule } from 'routeshub';